umbraco/rfcs/docs/0000-rfc-styleguide.md

 In summary:

 * Use short words
-* use everyday English
+* Use everyday English
-* keep sentence length down
+* Keep sentence length down
-* prefer active verbs
+* Prefer active verbs
 * Use lists where appropriate

 #### Tone of voice